-Side note: By ‘joining words’ I mean connectives (prepositions, conjunctions and adverbs) – words such as “the, a, in, and, to, because, therefore” – words that join or form sentences.
-They are also known as linking words but I like to use joining because ‘link’ means so much on the internet.
+By ‘joining words’, I mean connectives (prepositions, conjunctions and adverbs).
+Words such as “the, a, in, and, to, because, therefore”.
+These words form sentences by joining nouns and verbs.
+They are also known as linking words, but I like to use ‘join’ – ‘link’ already means so much on the net.

 - Create dud links on the website or blog.